UCLA vs. Stanford NCAA Football Odds, Plays and Insights | September 25, 2021

 Stanford Stats and Trends

-- Stanford is 2-0 against the spread and 2-0 overall when the team scores more than 25.7 points.
+- Stanford is 2-0 against the spread and 2-0 overall when the team records more than 25.7 points.

-- The Cardinal have two giveaways this season, while the Bruins have six takeaways .
+- This season the Cardinal have two turnovers, four fewer than the Bruins have takeaways (6).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.